lilli-mcnally/quiz-whizz/README.md

 I added a home icon and the Quiz Whizz logo to the top of the home box, but struggled to get these to fit in line with each other.
 Originally, I made the home icon fixed and gave it top and left properties.
 However, when I wanted to add the Rules modal, I couldn't keep the logo centered as easily.I added the Rules button first and styled it with CSS.
 ![Score Page Bug fix](/assets/images/readme/bugs/nav-bar-issue-1.PNG "Score Page Bug fix")

-Then I gave it a top property of 50px, a left property of 150px and "position: abosolute;".
+Then I gave it a top property of 50px, a left property of 150px and `position: abosolute;`.
 This put the Rules button in the right place.
 ![Score Page Bug fix](/assets/images/readme/bugs/nav-bar-issue-2.PNG "Score Page Bug fix")

 However, on smaller screens, the top and left properties became unproportionate, pushing the rules button too close to the logo.
 ![Score Page Bug fix](/assets/images/readme/bugs/nav-bar-issue-3.PNG "Score Page Bug fix")

-I decided to remove the "position: absolute;" property on both the home icon and the rules button, and put all three elements into a div.
-I made the div display "flex", and added "justify-content: space-between;" with a margin left and right to create equal gaps between all three elements.
-I also added "align-items: centre;" to keep the home icon and rules button in line with the logo.
+I decided to remove the `position: absolute;` property on both the home icon and the rules button, and put all three elements into a div.
+I made the div display `flex`, and added `justify-content: space-between;` with a margin left and right to create equal gaps between all three elements.
+I also added `align-items: centre;` to keep the home icon and rules button in line with the logo.
 ![Score Page Bug fix](/assets/images/readme/bugs/nav-bar-fix-1.PNG "Score Page Bug fix")

 Lastly, I checked this was working on smaller screens, and everything had adjusted correctly.